Visual Arts in Laois

 Early Visual Arts

 Like many Irish counties, Laois has a visible connection with the early history of Irish art in the remains of Iron Age Celtic ring forts and burial grounds and medieval Christian settlements - such as the Rock of Dunamase, Timahoe Round Tower, Emo Court and Gardens, as well as the twelfth century Cistercian monastery at Abbeyleix.
-During the period between the fall of Rome (c.350) and the Italian Renaissance (c.1450), Church monasteries commissioned a wealth of visual art, in the form of illuminated manuscripts, precious metalwork and public "High Cross" sculpture.
+During the period between the fall of Rome (c.350) and the beginning of Renaissance art (c.1400), Church monasteries commissioned a wealth of Irish art, in the form of illuminated manuscripts, precious metalwork and public "High Cross" sculpture.

 Arts Development in Laois